thalamicseg/hipsthomasdocker/README.md

 - Download the files using ```git clone https://github.com/thalamicseg/hipsthomasdocker.git``` which will create a **hipsthomasdocker** directory

+- If you had previously built the THOMAS docker directly from a Dockerfile instead of using the dockerhub version, use thomas instead of anagrammarian/thomas in the Dockerfile

-- Run ```docker build -t thomas .``` inside the thomasdocker directory after the download in step 1 to create a container named thomas.
+- Run ```docker build -t thomasmerged .``` inside the hipsthomasdocker directory after the download in step 1 to create a container named thomasmerged.
 Note the period at the end of the command which is critical.

-- The container is 41Gb so make sure the disk/partition you are installing it in has enough space.
-During buildtime, it might need more for temporary files so use 100G to be safe.
-The required dependencies i.e. ANTs (2.3.4), FSL (5.0), c3d, and THOMAS code from github will be all downloaded which will take time.
-So please be patient !

-- When the build finishes, type ```docker images``` to see thomas listed as a repository.
+- When the build finishes, type ```docker images``` to see thomasmerged listed as a repository.
 If you see it, you are good to go !

 ## Docker usage